Skip to main content

 Biography

-Dr. Tu is a Professor of Law at West Virginia University and a Scholar at Georgetown University’s O’Neill Institute for National and Global Health Law.
+S. Sean Tu is a nationally recognized expert on patent law and drug law.
 He holds degrees in chemistry and microbiology from the University of Florida and a J.D. from the University of Chicago, where he was a research assistant for Judge Richard Posner.
 Dr. Tu received his doctorate in pharmacology from Cornell University and completed a post-doctoral fellowship at the La Jolla Institute for Allergy and Immunology.
-He is a member of the Virginia and D.C.
-Bars and is also a registered Patent Attorney.
-Dr. Tu has extensive pharmaceutical patent prosecution and litigation experience and practiced at Foley & Lardner in Washington, DC in both the Chemical, Biotechnology & Pharmaceutical Practice and the Life Sciences and Nanotechnology Industry teams.
+He is affiliated with Harvard Medical School’s Program On Regulation, Therapeutics And Law (PORTAL) and a Scholar at Georgetown’s O’Neill Institute for National and Global Health Law.

 Publications, Research, and Intellectual Contributions